robbailey3/Project-3-OOP/README.md

 ## Why Webpack?

 I have chosen to use Webpack to bundle my code into one JavaScript file.
 This, I feel, helps the keep the project organised and reduces the amount of `<script>` tags which are needed in the HTML file (i.e. I only need one).
-It also enables the use of ES7 JavaScript Modules.
+It also enables the use of ES7 JavaScript Modules, support for which is limited on browsers.
 For example, I can use the below code example to import and export classes from file to file.

 ```javascript
 import { x } from './y.js';